Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * Tactics

   * Planning things ahead for you and other people.
+Often used to create advantages before or during confrontations.

 * Theatrics